Grow your business with LoyaltyLion Book a Demo Today

 Free shipping allows you to replicate the feel-good factor of a financial reward without cheapening your products with discounts.

-If you can’t afford free shipping for all, try offering different levels of shipping perks based on a customers’ loyalty.
+If you can’t afford free shipping for all, try offering different levels of shipping perks based on a customer’s loyalty.
 For example, only offer free shipping to members in the highest tier of your program.
 For other customers, give them a shipping discount if they spend over your AOV.
 This allows you to limit the impact of low-profit margins, while still providing a compelling alternative to sitewide discounts.

 Today, more consumers are conscious of the way brands are contributing to social, environmental, and other charitable initiatives.
 The right contribution could work very effectively in place of a discount.

 Customers are shopping more mindfully, prioritizing brands that align with their values.
 If you connect with your shoppers on an emotional level, when they’re ready to make a purchase they’ll come to you first as they already love what you’re about.